reown-com/reown-docs/docs/api/sign/dapp-usage.md

 All features of WalletConnectSharp are accessible in WalletConnectUnity.
 For complex scenarios, the `SignClient` can be accessed directly through `WalletConnect.SignClient`.

-Refer to the `C#` documentation for details on using the Sign API within WalletConnectUnity.
+Refer to the `.NET` documentation for details on using the Sign API within WalletConnectUnity.
-The usage of the WalletConnectSharp.Sign API remains consistent with `C#`.
+The usage of the WalletConnectSharp.Sign API remains consistent with `.NET`.

 </PlatformTabItem>